 Tank size

-An adult black ghost knife fish is a large fish and it needs a large tank.
-It is generally recommended to provide a tank with a minimum size of 75 gallons (284 liters) for a single black ghost knife fish.
-However, providing a larger tank is even better, as it allows for more swimming space and provides a more comfortable environment for the fish.
+An adult black ghost knife fish requires a spacious tank due to its size and active nature.
+For a single black ghost knife fish, a tank with a minimum capacity of 75 gallons (284 liters) is recommended.
+However, providing a larger tank is advantageous, as it offers more swimming space and a more comfortable environment for the fish.

-Additionally, black ghost knifefish prefer calm waters, so it’s essential to ensure that water flow in the tank is minimal.
-If you plan to keep multiple black ghost knifefish in the same tank, you will need to provide additional space to accommodate their territorial behavior.
-Each fish should have sufficient room to establish its territory and avoid conflicts.
+Additionally, black ghost knife fish thrive in calm waters.
+Therefore, it is crucial to ensure minimal water flow within the tank.
+If you plan to house multiple black ghost knife fish together, you will need an even larger tank to manage their territorial instincts.
+Each fish should have enough space to establish its own territory and minimize potential conflicts.

 Water parameters